fetgrigory/Voice_Assistant/README.md

 python 3.11.9  <br />

 # New features that will be added in the future:
-1. Integrate the fuzzy recognition system using the "RapidFuzz" library.<br />
+1. Integrate the fuzzy recognition system using the "RapidFuzz" library.
-2. Shut down PC <br />
+2. Shut down PC
-3. Restart PC <br />
+3. Restart PC
-4. Sleep mode <br />
+4. Sleep mode
-5. Empty recycle bin <br />
+5. Empty recycle bin
-6.Create folder/document <br />
+6. Create folder/document
-7.Increase/decrease/mute volume <br />
+7. Increase/decrease/mute volume
-8.Take a screenshot<br />
+8. Take a screenshot
-9.Integration with the WhatsApp messenger.<br />
+9. Integration with the WhatsApp messenger
-10. Support for multiple languages.<br />
+10. Support for multiple languages

 # Athor
 Fetkulin Grigory <br />